 Throughout some of the unofficial Webflow Facebook groups and elsewhere I’ve noticed that there’s been some confusion about the pricing and hosting.
 So I thought I’d give a brief rundown of how all this works, so you can hopefully make a better informed choice when setting your own (or your client’s) website up with Webflow.
 Please note that this blog post hasn’t been approved by Webflow and that I am in no way associated with the company – I’m just a regular user and designer who utilises Webflow for client work.
+Oh, and if you haven't got a Webflow account yet, you can get one here (yep, that's an affiliate link).
 So here we go…

 You’ll start by getting an "account plan".
 Account plans let you design sites using the Webflow Designer and publish the sites using a Webflow staging domain (yoursite.io).
 If you’d like to connect your custom domain you’ll need to add a "site plan".
 If you don’t want to use the Webflow CMS, the “basic” site plan will do, however most sites will require the “CMS” plan to take advantage of Webflow’s superb content management system.

 So, to recap: get an account plan to build your site and get a site plan to connect your site to a custom domain.

 You could do that, but you would face quite a few limitations by doing so.
 The free plan only lets you build up to 2 sites, but it also only lets you create up to 2 static pages per project.
 If you’re just designing a one-page website then this might be fine, but if you site has more pages then this isn’t enough.
 With the free plan you can also not transfer projects to another user (essential if you want to give ownership of a website to your client after completion) and you can’t export your code (meaning you can’t use the code for use on other platforms such as Wordpress).